pravega/pravega/documentation/src/docs/pravega-concepts.md

 ## Architecture

-The following figure depicts the components deployed by Pravega:
+The following figure depicts the components deployed by Pravega

 ![pravega high level architecture](img/pravega.arch.new.png)